-It’s been another fantastic Summer watching and photographing the Little Owls.
-It was all change this year as the resident Male has found himself a new Lady, and she is so different to his previous partner.
-This year they had no real issues settling down to breed, occupying the normal nesting site, and it was with great excitement when feeding visits to the hide suddenly increased on the 3rd June, indicating that eggs had hatched and youngsters needed feeding.
+It was all change last year as the resident Male has found himself a new Lady, and she is so different to his previous partner and they had no real issues settling down to breed, occupying the normal nesting site, and it was with great excitement when feeding visits to the hide suddenly increased on the 3rd June, indicating that eggs had hatched and youngsters needed feeding.

 The young Owlets eventually fledged and settled in the tree right next to the hide, 4 could be counted, but as the weeks went by and they became more adventurous it seems we may have lost one as 3 could only be seen regularly through late July into August.

-The cost of each session is now reduced from £75 to £60 per person for the rest of the year…. the hide is ideal for two Photographers, with plenty of room for your bags and kit etc.
+The cost of each session is £75 …. the hide is ideal for two Photographers, with plenty of room for your bags and kit etc.

 The hide is located on a working dairy farm in the welsh countryside close to the village of Rossett, which lies between Chester and Wrexham, minutes off the A483.
 As the hide is on a working farm there are restrictions in place for your safety and to not cause any disturbance to the farm operation.
 The meeting point will be in the village of Rossett, where you can then follow me down to the Farm, about a 5 minute drive.